2025ab05280-collab/ML_Asignment_2/README.md

 4. **Feature Engineering Matters:** One-hot encoding created 30 features, which benefited linear models but challenged distance-based models like kNN.

-### Business Recommendations

-- **Primary Model:** Deploy **Logistic Regression** for its superior overall performance (80.93% accuracy) and interpretability
-- **Supplementary Screening:** Use **Naive Bayes** as an initial filter to identify high-risk customers for further analysis
-- **Future Improvements:**
-  - Apply SMOTE or class weighting to address imbalance
-  - Perform hyperparameter tuning for ensemble methods
-  - Implement cost-sensitive learning based on business costs of false positives vs false negatives
-  - Feature selection to reduce dimensionality and improve kNN performance

 ---

 ## Repository Structure